Philippines and the Spratly Islands: 2016 PCA Tribunal ruling

 In January 2013, the Philippines formally initiated arbitration proceedings against China's claim on the territories within the "nine-dash line" that includes Spratly Islands, which it said is "unlawful" under the United Nations Convention on the Law of the Sea (UNCLOS) convention.
 An arbitration tribunal was constituted under Annex VII of UNCLOS and it was decided in July 2013 that the Permanent Court of Arbitration (PCA) would function as registry and provide administrative duties in the proceedings.

 On July 12, 2016, the arbitrators of the tribunal of PCA agreed unanimiously with the Philippines.
 They concluded in the award that there was no evidence that China had historically exercised exclusive control over the waters or resources, hence there was "no legal basis for China to claim historic rights" over the nine-dash line.
 Accordingly, the PCA tribunal decision is ruled as final and non-appealable by either countries.
 The tribunal also criticized China's land reclamation projects and its construction of artificial islands in the Spratly Islands, saying that it had caused "severe harm to the coral reef environment".
 It also characterized Taiping Island and other features of the Spratly Islands as "rocks" under UNCLOS, and therefore are not entitled to a 200 nautical mile exclusive economic zone.
 China however rejected the ruling, calling it "ill-founded".
 Taiwan, which currently administers Taiping Island, the largest of the Spratly Islands, also rejected the ruling.

+Republic Act 12064

+In 2024, Republic Act No. 12064, was enacted into law, which define the Philippine Maritime Zones.
+It clarifies the maritime zones of the Philippines, including those surrounding the Kalayaan Island Group in the West Philippine Sea shall have a territorial sea of 12 nautical miles from its baselines.

+Executive Order No. 111, s.
+2026

+In 2026, President Bongbong Marcos issued the Executive Order No. 111, s.
+2026, which is the adoption of a standard set of Philippine names for the 131 features of the Kalayaan Island Group and directing the National Mapping and Resource Information Authority to produce and publish updated charts and maps reflecting the names set in the issuance.